Kristina01111000/Drws_site/README.md

 Things im waiting for from dr w:
 - go over quiz questions, does he want more?
 - emails for email chain, they're set on my end, i can't make the chain emails til thats done
-- emails for current clients
+- email for current clients, partially done
-- current client list
+- current client list, at some point i should get this
-- new video explaining the 30 day challenge
+- new video explaining the 30 day challenge - probably not until summer